anilgeorge04/anilgeorge04.github.io/_pages/about.md

 **Background**

-I was part of the Founding Team and Head of Ops at [91springboard](https://www.91springboard.com), India’s largest coworking community.
-During the 6 years here, I worked across functions, built teams, and repeatedly adapted as we went from a basement with 50 members to serving 20k active members across 30 locations.
+I was Head of Ops and part of the Founding Team at [91springboard](https://www.91springboard.com), India’s largest coworking community.
+During the 6 years here, I worked across functions, adapted repeatedly, and built teams as we went from serving 50 members in a basement to 20000 active members across 30 locations.

 I started my career in Software Development at [eBay](https://www.ebay.com) and built a foundation in Data Analytics & Management Consulting at [Mu Sigma](https://www.mu-sigma.com/).
 I studied Liberal Arts, General Management & Computer Science from [Young India Fellowship](https://ashoka.edu.in/yif), [IIM Bangalore](https://www.iimb.ac.in/home) & [PSG College of Technology](https://www.psgtech.edu).